aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 <code>execution_content: option::Option&lt;ProposalType&gt;</code>
 </dt>
 <dd>
  Required.
-Should contain enough information to execute later, for example the required capability.
- This is stored as an option so we can return it to governance when the proposal is resolved.
+Should contain enough information to execute later, for example the required capability.<br/> This is stored as an option so we can return it to governance when the proposal is resolved.
 </dd>
 <dt>
 <code>metadata: simple_map::SimpleMap&lt;string::String, vector&lt;u8&gt;&gt;</code>
 </dt>
 <dd>
  Optional.
-Value is serialized value of an attribute.
- Currently, we have three attributes that are used by the voting flow.
- 1. RESOLVABLE_TIME_METADATA_KEY: this is uesed to record the resolvable time to ensure that resolution has to be done non-atomically.
- 2. IS_MULTI_STEP_PROPOSAL_KEY: this is used to track if a proposal is single-step or multi-step.
- 3. IS_MULTI_STEP_PROPOSAL_IN_EXECUTION_KEY: this attribute only applies to multi-step proposals.
-A single-step proposal will not have this field in its metadata map.
-The value is used to indicate if a multi-step proposal is in execution.
-If yes, we will disable further voting for this multi-step proposal.
+Value is serialized value of an attribute.<br/> Currently, we have three attributes that are used by the voting flow.<br/> 1.
+RESOLVABLE_TIME_METADATA_KEY: this is uesed to record the resolvable time to ensure that resolution has to be done non&#45;atomically.<br/> 2.
+IS_MULTI_STEP_PROPOSAL_KEY: this is used to track if a proposal is single&#45;step or multi&#45;step.<br/> 3.
+IS_MULTI_STEP_PROPOSAL_IN_EXECUTION_KEY: this attribute only applies to multi&#45;step proposals.
+A single&#45;step proposal will not have<br/> this field in its metadata map.
+The value is used to indicate if a multi&#45;step proposal is in execution.
+If yes, we will disable further<br/> voting for this multi&#45;step proposal.
 </dd>
 <dt>
 <code>creation_time_secs: u64</code>